 Here you’ll enter what schools you’ve attended in your academic career.
 You should only enter the high school you graduated from, but be sure to enter ALL colleges you’ve attended.
 It will delay your application if you do not include a college you have attended, even if you didn’t earn credit there.

-This is by far the most tedious section of the AMCAS medical school application.
+This is by far the most tedious section of the medical school application.
 You need to enter all courses you’ve ever enrolled in for college credit into the system.
 This includes classes you’ve withdrawn from, grade forgiveness, repeated courses, dual enrollment courses from high school, everything.
 You even need to enter courses that you anticipate taking before enrolling in medical school.
 You need to enter the courses exactly as they will appear on your transcript – AMCAS will verify every single course with your transcripts and discrepancies will cause delays.
 This is where having an extra copy of your transcripts will come in handy.

 In this section you’ll have an opportunity to explain all of your extracurricular activities.
 This is often an overlooked section of the application, but you should carefully craft your answers.
 You’ll first want to write all of the necessary details about your activity (dates, hours, contact, etc).
 Next you’ll get 700 characters to describe the experience – use them wisely!
 You’ll want to give a general description of what the activity was and what you did.
 This is where most people will stop.
 Your application will be much more valuable if you also include how the experience influenced your interest in medicine.
 For example, you can enter a shadowing experience with a doctor you didn’t particularly like.
-In the description talk about why you didn’t like that doctor’s approach to medicine, and what you would do differently.
+In the description talk about why you didn’t like that doctor’s approach to medicine, and what you would do differently if given the chance.
 This shows the admissions committee that this experience was valuable and you learned something from it, making you a stronger overall applicant.

 Letters of Evaluation